marcoalopez/GrainSizeTools/DOCS/imageJ_tutorial.md

 ### *List of useful references (in alphabetical order)*

 **Note**: This list of references is not intended to be exhaustive in any way.
 It simply reflects some articles, webpages and books that I find interesting about the topic in question.
 My intention is to expand the list over time.
-Regarding the ImageJ program, there are extensive documentation and tutorials on the web, see for example [here](http://imagej.nih.gov/ij/docs/index.html) or [here](http://imagej.net/Category:Tutorials)
+Regarding the ImageJ program, there are many tutorials on the web, see for example [here](http://imagej.nih.gov/ij/docs/index.html) or [here](http://imagej.net/Category:Tutorials)

 Barraud, J., 2006.
 The use of watershed segmentation and GIS software for textural analysis of thin sections.
 Journal of Volcanology and Geothermal Research 154, 17–33. doi:[10.1016/j.jvolgeores.2005.09.017](http://dx.doi.org/10.1016%2Fj.jvolgeores.2005.09.017)

 > This paper propose a workflow for grain segmentation and grain analysis in rocks that differs slightly from other approaches referred here.
-For grain segmentation it uses anisotropic diffusion plus watershed segmentation.
-For grain size analysis he promotes the use of geographical information systems (GIS) and vector graphics over the use of ImageJ-type applications plus raster images.
+For image acquisition, he uses three different images from light microscopy with different orientations and then combine them in a false-colour RGB image.
+For grain segmentation it uses the anisotropic diffusion for noise reduction plus watershed segmentation (both available in the ImageJ/Fiji apps).
+For grain size measures he promotes the use of geographical information systems (GIS) and vector graphics over the use of ImageJ-type applications plus raster images.

 Heilbronner, R., 2000.
 Automatic grain boundary detection and grain size analysis using polarization micrographs or orientation images.
 J. Struct.
 Geol.
 22, 969–981. doi:[10.1016/S0191-8141(00)00014-6](http://www.sciencedirect.com/science/article/pii/S0191814100000146)